Quincy Troupe: Early life

 Troupe is the son of baseball catcher Quincy Trouppe (who added a second "P" to the family name while playing in Mexico to accommodate the Spanish pronunciation "Trou-pay").
+Troupe was athletic and tall for his age.
+As a teenager he played basketball at Beaumont High School in St. Louis, where he and his brother were one of the first black families to help integrate the school.
+While Troupe was on the team they won a state championship.

-As a teenager in 1955, he recalled hearing Miles Davis at a St. Louis, Missouri, fish joint, where some fellow patrons identified the 78 rpm juke-box record as "Donna", which was Davis' first recorded composition.
+As a teenager in 1955, he recalled hearing Miles Davis at a St. Louis, Missouri, fish joint, where some fellow patrons identified the 78 rpm juke-box record as "Donna", which was Davis's first recorded composition.
 (The record is most likely to have been the Charlie Parker Quintet session recorded for Savoy Records on May 8, 1947.)

 In his book Miles and Me Troupe recalls the experience:

-As a young man Troupe was athletic and attended Grambling State University on a basketball scholarship.
-However, after his first year he quit and subsequently joined the United States Army, where he was stationed in France and playing on the Army basketball team.
-While in France he had a chance encounter with the noted French Existentialist philosopher, Jean-Paul Sartre, who recommended that Troupe try his hand at poetry.
+Troupe later attended Grambling State University on a basketball scholarship.
+However, after his first year he quit and subsequently joined the United States Army, where he was stationed in France, playing on the Army basketball team.
+While there, he had a chance encounter with the noted French Existentialist philosopher, Jean-Paul Sartre, who suggested to Troupe that he try his hand at poetry.

-When he returned to civilian life, Troupe moved to Los Angeles, where he became a regular presence at the Watts Writers Workshop and began working in a more jazz-based style.
-It was on a tour with the Watts group that he first began his academic life as a teacher.
-The Watts Writers Workshop was located in a building that also had a theater, allowing members to do readings, workshops, plays and presentations.
-It was a meeting point for many in the Black Power movement, Black Arts Movement and the civil rights movement and through it Troupe met many individuals involved in other cities including Ishmael Reed (Umbra Group), James Baldwin.
-In 1968, Troupe edited the anthology Watts Poets: A Book of New Poetry and Essays.
+When he returned to civilian life, Troupe moved to Los Angeles, California, where he decided to pursue writing, enrolling in journalism classes at the Los Angeles City College.
+Around this time he began writing for the Los Angeles Free Press.
+Shortly after the Watts riots, (sometimes referred to as the Watts Rebellion or Watts Uprising) he became a regular presence at the Watts Writers Workshop and began working in a more jazz-based style.
+The Workshop was located in a building that also had a theater, allowing members to do readings, plays and presentations.
+It was a meeting point for many in the Black Power movement, Black Arts Movement and the civil rights movement and through it Troupe met many writers including Ishmael Reed (Umbra Group), Wanda Coleman and James Baldwin.
+In 1968, Troupe edited the anthology Watts Poets: A Book of New Poetry and Essays that included the work of twenty one writers.

 His work is associated with Black Arts Movement writers such as Amiri Baraka, Nikki Giovanni, Wanda Coleman, Haki Madhubuti and Ishmael Reed, who were also friends.
 Their work was diverse but was strongly informed by world literature and jazz music.
-Some time later it emerged that the Workshop had been a target of the covert FBI counterintelligence program COINTELPRO, and that the Workshop, along with its theater, were burned to the ground in 1973 by the FBI informant and infiltrator, Darthard Perry (a.k.a.
+Some time later, it emerged that the Workshop had been a target of the covert FBI counterintelligence program COINTELPRO, and that the Workshop, along with its theater, were burned to the ground in 1973 by the FBI informant and infiltrator Darthard Perry (a.k.a.
 Ed Riggs).
 It also emerged that Riggs had not only been sabotaging equipment at the Workshop but also used his association with it to infiltrate the Los Angeles chapter of the Black Panthers, and numerous other organizations that promoted black culture, ultimately being instrumental in their demise.